By Panic

 What Are The Key Features?

-Supports SSH, Mosh, Eternal Terminal, Telnet, and Local Shells for reliable connections on unstable networks.
+Supports SSH, Mosh, Eternal Terminal, and Telnet for persistent connectivity on unstable networks

 How much does it cost?